DXLEII/BlogTemplate/README.md

 > CREATE USER ‘<username>’@’localhost’ IDENTIFIED BY ‘<password>’;

+example: CREATE USER 'john@localhost' IDENTIFIED BY '123securepass';
+you will type out @localhost no need to put your local ip here same rules to command below.

 Grant all priveleges to user (this will be the user you connect your dev enviroment to: